ipodtouch64g/db19_final/README.md

 ## Goal

-This final project tests whether you are capable to realize a research work on a DBMS.
+This final project tests whether you are capable of realizing a research work on a DBMS.

 ## Constraints